 Suburban/Industrial - This character area is exclusive to the southeast, where there is a 14 km segment between the Highfield industrial area and Shepard (the site of the future maintenance facility).
 There is also a mix of residential development in these areas, combined with commercial/industrial uses such as a business park.
-These areas are adjacent to heavy rail lines, and will therefore have a protected right-of-way for the Green Line, allowing the train to travel at higher speeds, and provide service to a
+These areas are adjacent to heavy rail lines, and will therefore have a protected right-of-way for the Green Line, allowing the train to travel at higher speeds, and provide service to a number of activity centres at South Hill, Quarry Park and Shepard.

 Established Neighbourhood - As the Green Line reaches the established communities along the northern segment of the line, it will provide connections to businesses and amenities that are primarily currently accessed by car.
-These neighbourhoods are planned similar to the block grid pattern found in the Centre City, however they are primarily residential use with some mixed use
+These neighbourhoods are planned similar to the block grid pattern found in the Centre City, however they are primarily residential use with some mixed use areas with medium density.

-Urban Corridor - The Green Line will improve access and supplement an already existing network of pathways, bikeways and roads in this character area.
-In communities such as Inglewood/Ramsay, Crescent Heights and Tuxedo (16 Avenue and 28 Avenue N stations), the transit service will aim to complement and improve established communities by planting the seed for redevelopment, while respecting the character and history of the area.
+Urban Corridor - The Green Line will improve access and supplement an already existing network of pathways, bikeways and roads in this character area, in communities such as Inglewood/Ramsay, Crescent Heights and Tuxedo (16 Avenue and 28 Avenue N stations), the transit service will aim to complement and improve established communities by planting the seed for redevelopment, while respecting the character and history of the area.
 These areas are characterized by a compact built environment with rich mixed use that encourages people to walk and cycle.